Founder & CEO2016 – 2021

 THE JUMP

 A social platform built around communities, not algorithms.
-We raised $7M to build something different—a place where people connect around things they love, and brands earn attention through quality content, not paid interruptions.
+We raised $7M to build a place where brands earn attention and communities find a home without the "dark patterns" of traditional social media.

 Group CommunicationsOriginal ContentBrand PartnershipsSocial PlatformAuthentic CommunityPrivacy and Control